dbdahl/rpackages/README.md

 source("https://dbdahl.github.io/rpackages/scripts/enable")
 ```

-You can then install packages as usual, e.g.:
+Then, please close your R session.
+In your next R session, you can then install packages as usual, e.g.:

 ```R
 install.packages("rscala")